jcornaz/balotaro/README.md

 A client (identified by IP address) cannot create more than 10 poll by day.

-### The vote tokens
+#### Vote tokens
 Tokens are needed to vote.
 They are specific fore the poll and cannot be used of an another.
 Each token allow to make exactly one vote (not more).

-You can create more tokens for an existing poll with `/poll/createTokens` using the poll id and secret returned by `/poll/create` :
+You can create more tokens for an existing poll with `POST /poll/createTokens` using the poll id and secret returned by `POST /poll/create` :
 ```bash
 curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" -d "{ \"poll\": \"V_EaDe3BMA6I5E2MZG1wOExHwoAnGjuVzfmUvg==\" }" "http://localhost:8080/poll/createTokens"
 ```